A Quick Guide to Nusa Penida

 TRAVELLING TO NUSA PENIDA

-There are SO many fast boat companies to choose from that it’s straight up overwhelming.
+There are SO many fast boat companies to choose from to and from Nusa Penida that it’s straight up overwhelming.
 Since it’s admittedly a rather unenjoyable journey with the best of companies, it’s hard to give a solid suggestion of who to go with.
 So, I’ll give you my experience to and from the island, and give you some tips.

 Choosing the right boat company for you